fingerprintjs/fingerprintjs-vue-example/README.md

 },
 ```

 In this example, I am using the pre-defined `mounted` method inherited from the Vue class.
-This function will run when the window is loaded, making the request for the visitorID automatic.
-The value is then stored to a class attribute called visitorId which can then be referenced.
+This method will be called when the window is loaded, making the request for the visitorID automatic.
+The value is then stored to a class attribute called `visitorId` which can then be referenced.

 4. Querying the server API for visitor history: